psf/pyperf/doc/cli.rst

 The timeit module of the Python standard library has multiple issues:

 * It displays the minimum
-* It only runs the benchmark 3 times using a single process (1 run, 3 samples)
+* It only runs the benchmark 3 times using a single process (1 run, 3 values)
 * It disables the garbage collector

 perf timeit is more reliable and gives a result more representative of a real